 Widely regarded as the architect of Miami-Dade County's cultural ecosystem, Michael Spring retired at the end of September 2023 after 40 years of distinguished public service.
-He served as director of the Miami-Dade County Department of Cultural Affairs, Michael Spring is responsible for supervision of a public arts agency with an annual budget of more than $70 million and a staff of 100.
-He represented the Department on numerous cultural and civic organizations including service as Secretary of the board of the Florida Cultural Alliance, secretary of the board of directors of Americans for the Arts (the nation’s leading nonprofit organization for advancing the arts in America), a founding board member and officer of Americans for the Arts Action Fund, member and past President of the United States Urban Arts Federation, chairman of the 5-county regional arts alliance, the South Florida Cultural Consortium, director of the Miami-Dade County Tourist Development Council.
+He served as director of the Miami-Dade County Department of Cultural Affairs, where he was responsible for supervision of a public arts agency with an annual budget of more than $70 million and a staff of 100.
+He represented the Department on numerous cultural and civic organizations including service as chairman of the board of the Florida Cultural Alliance, secretary of the board of directors of Americans for the Arts, a founding board member and officer of Americans for the Arts Action Fund, member and past President of the United States Urban Arts Federation, chairman of the 5-county regional arts alliance, the South Florida Cultural Consortium, and director of the Miami-Dade County Tourist Development Council.
 In 2014, Miami-Dade County Mayor Carlos Gimenez expanded his responsibilities by appointing him to serve as a Senior Advisor for the County’s Cultural Affairs and Recreation portfolio, including oversight of the arts, parks and library departments.